Mgithub89/Work-Day-Scheduler/README.md

  ## About The Project

-  The objective of this project is create a simple calendar application that allows a user to save events for each standard working hour of the day based on a user acceptance criteria.
+  The objective of this project is to create a simple calendar application that allows a user to save events for each standard working hour of the day based on a user acceptance criteria.
   This app displays current day at the top of the callendar by using **Moment.js** and allows a user to create a schedule for each colored time block that indicates whether it is in the past(grey colored), present(red colored) or future(green colored).
-The user can also enter an event and save in local storage .
+The user can also enter an event and save in local storage by clicking the save button.

 ## Mock-Up
 ![Ui](Capture.PNG)